 The Urban figure is designed to represent fuel consumption while driving in inner-city conditions with heavy, stop-start, local traffic.

 The Extra Urban figure represents fuel consumption at slightly higher average speeds, slightly longer distances and includes trips with acceleration to reach highway speeds.

-The Combined average is exactly as it says – a figure that includes a combination of both these types of driving conditions.
+The Combined Test figure is exactly as it says – a figure that reflects a combination of both these types of driving conditions.

 However, these figures are just a guide.

 Even the research recognises there are big discrepancies between official test results and real-world fuel consumption.
 This is because testing conditions can’t possibly take into account all the different variants that affect consumption in real-world conditions.

-In everyday life, things like traffic conditions, vehicle condition, load, engine size and even how you drive your car, will affect how much fuel your car consumes.
-And while 6L/100kms on the label is considered pretty good, it’s probably realistic to expect your real-life consumption will be a bit higher.
+In everyday life, aspects like traffic conditions, vehicle condition, load, engine size and even how you drive your car will affect how much fuel your car consumes.
+And while, say, 6L/100kms on the label is considered pretty good, it’s probably realistic to expect your actual consumption will be a bit higher.

-Have you ever considered buying a diesel?
+Have you ever considered doing a diesel and petrol comparison?
 No?
 Then you might want to reconsider because diesel engines are more efficient than petrol by a whopping 30-40%.
 So, what’s the catch?

 Yep, you guessed it.
 Diesel fuel costs more than petrol.
-And you can also expect to pay a few thousand more for the privilege of owning one, but they also retain their value at time of sale.
+You can also expect to pay a few thousand more for the privilege of owning one, but they also retain their value at time of sale.

-Diesel engines are also more complex, meaning they have slightly higher servicing costs.
+Plus, diesel engines are more complex, meaning they have slightly higher servicing costs.
 That’s why if you’re buying a secondhand diesel vehicle it’s probably worth getting it checked by a specialist diesel mechanic before you drive away.

-While diesel cars emit similar C02 as petrol engines, they produce more toxic hydrocarbons, oxides of nitrogen and particulate matter which is a bigger problem in areas with higher population density, and why parts of Europe have begun banning diesel engines.
+Another consideration is that while diesel engines emit similar C02 as petrol engines, they produce more toxic hydrocarbons, oxides of nitrogen and particulate matter.
+This is a bigger problem in areas with higher population density, and why a number of countries are moving to ban diesel engines.